This post may contain affiliate links. Read my full disclosure policy.

 Instructions

-- Finely chop the red onion, finely mince the garlic, finely mince the chili and place all in a medium bowl.
+- Finely chop the red onion, mince the garlic and fresh chili, and place them all in a medium bowl.

-- Finely chop the cilantro and parsley and optional oregano and add to the bowl.
+- Finely chop the cilantro and parsley, and add to the bowl.

 - Drizzle the top with olive oil and sprinkle with chili flakes (use Aleppo if you have them) and a cilantro sprig.